ActivityWatch/activitywatch/docs/faq.rst

 What happens when my computer is off or asleep?
 -----------------------------------------------

-When asleep, aw-watcher-afk will record a "hibernating" event (this might change). aw-watcher-window will record nothing, i.e. some event's timestamp+duration will not match the following event's timestamp.
-When turned off, no data is logged.
+If your computer is off or asleep, watchers will usually record nothing. i.e. one events ending (:code:`timestamp + duration`) will not match up with the following event's beginning (:code:`timestamp`).

 Some events have 0 duration.
 What does this mean?
 -------------------------------------------------